Guide To The Best things To Do In Armenia

 If your spirit could use a rejuvenating boost of inspiration, a trip to Armenia may be in order.
-Armenia impressed me as one of the most artistic and expressive cultures I have encountered, with an incredibly distinctive design sensibility and a joyful exuberance, despite a history of oppression and tragedy.
-With BCD's Travel Insiders Armenia Itinerary, you have a road map to a culturally enriching and transformative experience!
-From ancient Armenian churches to the cutting-edge TUMO educational center, this land-locked country in Eurasia has a long history of creativity and innovation that we'll guide you to with our Armenia itinerary.
+Armenia impressed me as one of the most artistic and expressive cultures I have encountered.
+The country has an incredibly distinctive design sensibility and a joyful exuberance, despite a history of oppression and tragedy.
+With this guide to the best things to do in Armenia, you have a road map to a culturally enriching and transformative experience!
+This land-locked country in Eurasia has a long history of creativity and innovation that spans from ancient Armenian churches to the cutting-edge TUMO educational center.

 As one of the world’s ten oldest civilizations and the first society to officially adopt Christianity, Armenia’s history is steeped in mystic and artistic traditions, such as the ornately carved khachkars, or cross-stones; the soulful sound of musical instruments like the duduk; the vibrant colors and intricate patterns of the woven carpets; the elegant and imaginative calligraphy that adorned the country’s ancient manuscripts and is still widely appreciated as a graphic art.
 While its culture is ancient, the population is young (median age 36 in 2016), hip and largely English-speaking.